 From Hal Partlow, Associate Director of Grants –

-Some changes are being introduced in FY2021 so before completing an application, we strongly recommend that you read the grant guidelines first.
-Speaking of changes, you will find guidelines for all our grants, including FY2021 Annual Grants, on our newly refreshed website tnartscommission.org.
+Some changes are being introduced in FY2021 so before completing an application, it is strongly recommended that you first read the grant guidelines, which you can find on the individual grant pages located under Grant Opportunities.
 The format of the Grants area was designed to help you easily navigate the life cycle of a grant which has been broken down into 4 steps: Find, Apply, Review, and Manage.
-However, all applicants should start by reviewing the guidelines which can be located on the Grant Opportunities page.
-We hope that you have already looked around the newly refreshed website.

 The Grant Opportunities page lays out all 24 grants that the Arts Commission offers in a tile format.
 This page allows you to filter the guidelines for opportunities that are currently open, whether they are available to individuals or organizations, and if they offer operating or project support.
 Once you select an opportunity you will be taken to that grants page.
 On each of the grant pages, you will find guidelines on the left and important information on the right.
 This information includes the grant period covered, when the application opens, the deadline to submit your applications, who is eligible to apply and basic funding request limits.
 The guidelines may indicate other eligibility or grant requirements, so please read through them prior to initiating an application in our online system.

 Remember that you will submit applications (and if awarded funds, manage your grant) through our online grant system.
 For those of you who are not registered in the system, please see the About the Online Grants System information here for complete information about how to register and keep your information up to date.
 Registration may take between 1-7 days to be approved.
 Please register prior to any grant opening or deadline to avoid missing a potential funding opportunity.